-At first we were hesitant about the possible associations that would result from the pairing of green, yellow, and red.
-We wanted a color to represent a new situation.
-However, we ended up swapping blue for yellow to better conform to people’s expectations.
+At first, we were hesitant about the possible associations that would result from the pairing of green, yellow, and red.
+However, based on our testing results, we swapped blue for yellow to better conform to people’s expectations.
 After all, this fits more with existing models: yellow is associated with caution, and when a nurse administers a new medication for the first time they must take extra precautions.

 5/5 subjects recognized that yellow signified a new medication